On this page, you’ll learn practical ways to manage your persistent pelvic pain.

 If you are having a good day, don’t be tempted to overdo it.

+An increase in discomfort that goes away after 30 minutes is normal.
 You shouldn’t experience pain flares during this process.
-An increase in discomfort that goes away after 30 minutes is normal.
 You may have muscle soreness for a day or so – this is not a pain flare.

-The food you eat may influence your persistent pelvic pain.
-A dietitian can help you develop a plan, especially if you have a condition like irritable bowel syndrome (IBS) or painful bladder syndrome that may be affected by the food you eat.
-Research suggests an anti-inflammatory diet can help reduce persistent pain levels.
+A dietitian can help you develop a plan, especially if you have a condition like irritable bowel syndrome (IBS) or painful bladder syndrome that is impacted by the food you eat.

 Good bowel habits are important if you have persistent pelvic pain, especially if you have irritable bowel syndrome (IBS).
+Learn more about good bowel habits.

 It can be hard to get a good night’s sleep when you have persistent pelvic pain, but there are practical things you can do to improve your sleep and quality of life.
-For example:

 If you have a partner, they might not understand what you’re going through.
 You can tell them about your pain, what causes it and what makes it better.
 If your pain is affecting your sex life, try to communicate openly with one another.
 A psychologist, sex therapist or relationship counsellor can help.